Jonathan2251/lbd/source/ctrlflow.rst

-If you are interested in more details than the wiki web site, please refer book here [#phi-book]_ for phi node, or book here [#dominator-dragonbooks]_ for the dominator tree analysis if you have this book only.
+If you are interested in more details than the wiki web site, please refer book here [#phi-book]_ for phi node, or book here [#dominator-dragonbooks]_ for the dominator tree analysis if you have this book.

 RISC CPU knowledge
 -------------------

-As mentioned in the previous section, Cpu0's instruction set is a RISC (Reduced Instruction Set
+As mentioned in the previous section, Cpu0 is a RISC (Reduced Instruction Set
-Computer) CPU with 5 stages of pipeline (Even though it is not a pipeline as the Verilog designed at later chapter at this point).
+Computer) CPU with 5 stages of pipeline.
-RISC CPU is full in the world.
-Even the X86 of CISC (Complex Instruction Set Computer) is RISC inside.
+RISC CPU is full in the world, even the X86 of CISC (Complex Instruction Set Computer) is RISC inside (It translates CISC instruction into micro-instructions which do pipeline as RISC).
-(It translates CISC instruction into micro-instructions which do pipeline as RISC).
-Knowledge with RISC will make you satisfied in compiler design.
+Knowledge with RISC concept may make you satisfied in compiler design.
-List these two excellent books we have read which include the real RISC CPU knowledge needed for reference.
+List these two excellent books we have read for reference.
-Sure, there are many books in Computer Architecture, and some of them contain real RISC CPU knowledge needed, but these two are excellent and popular.
+Sure, there are many books in Computer Architecture and some of them contain real RISC CPU knowledge needed, but these two are excellent and popular.

 Computer Organization and Design: The Hardware/Software Interface (The Morgan